HK regulator reprimands, fines RBS over emerging-markets rates trades

-HONG KONG Hong Kong's Securities and Futures Commission (SFC) said on Tuesday it reprimanded Royal Bank of Scotland (RBS.L) for internal control failures, fining the bank HK$6 million (459,637.66 pounds).
+HONG KONG Hong Kong's Securities and Futures Commission (SFC) said on Tuesday it reprimanded Royal Bank of Scotland (RBS.L) for internal control failures, fining the bank HK$6 million ($773,800).

 The SFC said in a statement RBS failed to detect and prevent unauthorized trades in its emerging markets rates business in the city in 2011, following the discovery of unauthorized trades by former trader Shirlina Tsang.

-Note: (This story has been corrected in third paragraph to remove "on Friday")